Home

 OS Grid ref:- SX 1867

-St NeotThe village of St. Neot is siuated in a wooded valley on the southern edge of Bodmin Moor, lying near to Colliford Lake and the enigmatic Dozmary Pool
+St NeotThe village of St. Neot is situated in a wooded valley on the southern edge of Bodmin Moor, lying near to Colliford Lake and the enigmatic Dozmary Pool.

-The imposing granite Village Church of St. Anietus boasts a series of seventeen superb stained glass windows which date back to the fifteenth and sixteenth centuries.
+The imposing granite Village Church of St. Anietus (pictured lleft) boasts a series of seventeen superb stained glass windows which date back to the fifteenth and sixteenth centuries and are incredibly well-preserved with over half of the original glass.
 The glass depicts saints and angels and biblical stories.
-One of the windows depicts the Saxon monk St Neot himself, who is said to have stood only four feet high, in a series of varying scenes.
+One of the windows depicts St Neot himself, who is said to have stood only four feet high, in a series of varying scenes.
 The building itself is built in the perpendicular style and dates from the fifteenth century.

 Cornish Towns and Villages